DbpGaming/sm64-portwithmychangesovergithubfuckingsuckingedition/readme.md

 25. removed coin scores giving save file space to allow for custom levels
 26. removed the backup save files to allow even more space for custom levels
 27. ton of bugfixes without the flags for those versions being defined
+28. disable aa (someone needs to confirm this for me because im stupid)
+29. disable bilinear filtering

 you can find the credits for anything in the commits, i may add them to this readme later